tipotto/CheatSheet/smb.md

 - -p [port] : to specify the port

 #### Basic commands
+- !dir : List files in current directory on local server
 - ls : List files and directories
 - cd : Change to a specified directory
 - more : Examine the contents of a text file